EMDR Therapy, Addiction + Compulsion Protocols + Brainspotting

 Coaching, Strategizing + Mentoring

+Coaching is not therapy.
 Coaching clients are goal-oriented individuals who seek results in their lives.
-Hiring a coach who is rigorously trained to uncover obstacles, as well as guide and support your best self, is a powerful resource.
+Hiring a coach who is skilled to uncover obstacles, as well as guide and support your "best self," is a powerful resource.
 Having support and guidance as you practice new behaviors can be incredibly helpful.
-Some just need an expert "strategist" to guide efforts towards growth and change.
-Coaching unearths the stubborn and often hidden, negative self-concepts that keep people anchored to their present reality.
+Some individuals seek an expert "strategist" to guide efforts towards growth and change.
+Coaching unearths the stubborn and often hidden, negative self-concepts that keep people anchored in their present reality.
 Identifying these unhelpful concepts helps clients move forward.
 Often, a positive and renewed sense of energy will emerge as soon as one begins the coaching process.
-Partnering with a life coach can be supportive, encouraging and empowering, and can help clients navigate change restoring or creating balance and fulfillment.
+Partnering with a life coach can be supportive, encouraging and empowering, and can help clients navigate change, restoring or creating balance and fulfillment.
 Whether it’s taking control of one's health, losing weight, career issues, focusing on goal-attainment, repairing a relationship, getting "unstuck" or transitioning to a new chapter in life, coaching can provide the needed inspiration and support one desires.
 Working with a licensed trained psychotherapist can yield exceptional results.
-Coaching is not therapy.
-Therapists have interesting skills and tools that can be used when longstanding and resistant patterns interfere with progress.
-I won't hesitate to offer EMDR for blocks and peak performance enhancement, Mindfulness, Solution-Focused strategies or Cognitive Behavior techniques to my clients, combined with coaching strategies to help the "stuck" move forward.
+Therapists have the necessary skills and tools that can be used when longstanding and resistant patterns interfere with progress.
+I regularly offer EMDR for blocks and peak-performance enhancement, mindfulness, meditation techniques, solution-focused strategies or cognitive and behavior techniques to my clients, combined with coaching strategies to help "stuck" clients move forward.

 Relationship Counseling + Couples Therapy

-I've successfully worked with many coupes who desire a better, more fulfilling relationship.
+I've successfully worked with many couples who desire a healthier and more satisfying relationship.
 I work with many high-functioning couples who would like to enhance their relationship and reestablish intimacy and connection.
 I also work with individuals at various stages of relationships including: newly-formed relationships, couples seeking pre-marital counseling and guidance, new parents seeking support, those considering separation or divorce and the newly single and ready to date.
-I use a "team" approach, helping couples learn to communicate their needs and "hear" the needs of their partner, as well as develop a shared vision or goals, learn acceptance and compassion for self and the other, heal from infidelity, develop new skills, identify and de-escalate triggers, address sex and intimacy concerns and understand how the past may be impacting your current relationship.
+I draw from attachment-based theory, helping couples understand their own attachment style as well as that of their partner.
+Clients can learn to communicate their needs and "hear" the needs of their partner, as well as develop a shared vision or goals, learn acceptance and compassion for self and the other, heal from infidelity and develop new skills.
+Clients also are guided to identify and de-escalate triggers, address sex and intimacy concerns and understand how the past and family of origin issues may be impacting the relationship in the present.
 I use my training from The Gottman Institute, as well as Emotionally Focused Therapy or EFT and Non-Violent Communication or NVC to support my work with couples.

 EMDR Therapy + Brainspotting

-As an EMDRIA-approved, level II trained EMDR therapist, I have enjoyed great success with clients using EMDR therapy for a variety of chronic, longstanding difficulties as well as recent traumatic incidents.
+As an EMDRIA-approved, level I + II trained EMDR therapist, I have enjoyed great success with clients using EMDR therapy for a variety of chronic, longstanding difficulties as well as recent traumatic incidents.
 EMDR psychotherapy can be a stand-alone treatment or integrated into ongoing talk therapy sessions to speed the healing process.
-As a New York City based EMDR specialist, I provide trauma resolution for PTSD symptoms, and healing for attachment deficits, developmental traumas, medical trauma and chronic physical and emotional abuse.
-Additionally, EMDR is an effective therapy for anxiety, obsessions, phobias, compulsions, panic attacks, depression, self-esteem, eating disorders and more.
-For addictions, I use a specific protocol called the Feeling State Addiction Protocol or FSAP when working with substance and process addictions.
-For individuals in addiction recovery, elements of EMDR therapy can help clients develop self-soothing inner resources.
+As a New York City-based EMDR specialist, I provide trauma resolution for PTSD symptoms, and healing for attachment deficits, developmental traumas, medical trauma and chronic physical and emotional abuse.
+Additionally, EMDR is an effective therapy for anxiety, obsessions, phobias, compulsions, panic attacks, depression, self-esteem, eating disorders, addictions and more.
+For individuals with anxiety, emotion regulation problems and in addiction recovery, elements of EMDR therapy can help clients develop and strengthen self-soothing inner resources.
 A combination of EMDR and coaching is an effective treatment combination for sports and peak performance enhancement and creative and performance blocks.
 Brainspotting, another technique developed by David Grand, PhD, combined with EMDR psychotherapy is a technique I use to address attachment issues, unresolved trauma, pre-verbal trauma and performance problems.